myasonik/scrollSpy/README.md

 ---- | ------ | -----------
 onScrollCb | scrollPosition: num, navHeight: num | Fired on scroll.
 Not debounced or throttled.
 Will not be disabled by disableScrollSpy option. onChangeCb | lastId: string, id: string, scroll: num, navHeight: num | Fired when current section changes.
-LastId is the previous one. id is the new one.
+LastId is the previous one. id is the new one. onClickCb | el: jquery obj of item clicked, disabled: whether or not disableScrollToAnchor is on | Fired when nav item is clicked